ga-wdi-curriculum/js-scope/context.md

 # TO DO
 * Why does `this` === `Window` in a non-event callback
+* What is the purpose of the Cat Surprise exercise?

 # Context

 ## Learning Objectives

 - Explain Javascript 'context' and what the value of the 'this' keyword refers to
-- Explain what the default context of Javascript executing in the browser is.
+- Explain what the default context of Javascript executing in the browser is
 - Use the 'this' keyword to set and retrieve a property in a Javascript function
 - Use bind to create a new method bound to an object context
 - Use apply/call to execute a method in a different context